Financial planning tools and services to put you on the path to the future you want

 Your adult children want to help you as you age.
-However, they need you to be open to giving them details about what’s to come, according to the Fidelity Investments Family & Finance Study.
-The study also found that whether you think you are communicating or not, the kids are not hearing you… (Alas, some things never change…)
+However, they need you to be open to giving them details about what’s to come, according to a 2016 Fidelity Investments Family & Finance Study.
+The study also found that whether you think you are communicating or not, the kids are not hearing you.

 The study found that there is a huge disconnect between what retirees think their children think and what the children actually believe.
-And, you might be surprised to learn that your adult children want to help.
+You might be surprised to learn that your adult children want to help.

 Ninety-three percent of parents think that it is unacceptable to become financially dependent on their children.
 However, only 30 percent of children feel the same way.